 - Supplying goods to a specific section of the community.

 The above are common instances for people to seek crowdfunding.
-Regardless of the fact, you could visit a good crowdfunding sites or platform and enquire whether your project or venture qualifies.
+Regardless of the fact, you could visit a good crowdfunding site or platform and enquire whether your project or venture qualifies.

 Getting Started with Crowdfunding